 What are its safety equipment and crash ratings?

-The government gave the Kona a perfect five stars for overall, front and side crash tests.
-The Insurance Institute for Highway Safety gave the 2019 Kona its highest award of Top Safety Pick+ as a result of earning the highest rating of "Good" in all crash tests, the highest forward collision prevention rating of "Superior" and having optional headlights rated "Good."
+The government gave the Kona a perfect five stars for overall, front and side crash protection.
+The Insurance Institute for Highway Safety gave the 2020 Kona its highest award of Top Safety Pick as a result of earning the highest rating of "Good" in all crash tests, the highest forward collision prevention rating of "Superior" and having optional headlights rated "Good."
 The only weak points in IIHS evaluation include "Poor" rated headlights on base models (this is typical for the industry) and child seat LATCH anchors with "Marginal" accessibility.

-Associate Editor Joel Stocksdale and West Coast Editor James Riswick contributed to this review.
+West Coast Editor James Riswick and News Editor Joel Stocksdale contributed to this review.